deficollective/deficollective.github.io/content/english/blog/tdc-october-report.md

 In this first Treasury Report, we will disclose data about the Collective revenues, expenses, and impact achieved so far.
 We will publish these reports every month — although this first one is unique and bulky, as we wanted to include the full context to help our readers understand the Collective activities and how they are synergetic to its mission.

-## I/ Where is the revenue coming from?
+## I. Where is the revenue coming from?

 Let’s start with the most pressing question: where are the ants generating revenue from?
 From their treasury!
 But where does the treasury come from?
 Simple: teams and projects that resonate with the Collective’s vision can help it by supporting it with brainpower and resources.
 So far, the Liquity, Maverick, Cat-in-a-Box, DYAD, Diva, Retro, and Zero teams have supported the Collective in their own way, helping it build a proprietary treasury large enough to be sustainable from day one.